jfrome1/NTW2029/src/content/docs/course-ntw2029/course-info/gen-ai-policy.md

 If you use GenAI, but *don't* submit the full transcript(s) with your assignment, it will be considered a violation of academic honesty with consequent (serious) penalties.

 There really is no penalty for using GenAI, so don't risk failing the assignment or the course by forgetting to submit all links.

+Every assignment must include either a GenAI link or a statement of non-use to earn credit.
+If neither are included, the assignment will receive a zero.

 # :x grade